-1.1 “Supplier” means ABC Air Lic # L138061 its successors and assigns or any person acting on behalf of and with the authority of the Supplier.
+1.1 “Supplier” means Balmain Air Lic # L138061 its successors and assigns or any person acting on behalf of and with the authority of the Supplier.

 1.2 “Customer” means the person/s or any person acting on behalf of and with the authority of the Customer requesting the Supplier to provide the Goods and/or Services as specified in any proposal, quotation, order, invoice or other documentation attached to these Terms, and: